casid/jte/docs/binary-rendering.md

     Available since jte ^^**1.7.0**^^.

 Most template parts are static content, and only a few parts of a template are dynamic.
-Encoding those static parts repeatedly on every request is wasteful if your web framework sends binary UTF-8 content to the user. jte makes it is possible to encode those static parts when the template is compiled:
+Encoding those static parts repeatedly on every request is wasteful if your web framework sends binary UTF-8 content to the user. jte makes it possible to encode those static parts when the template is compiled:

 === "Java (Application run time)"